Framework-R-D/phlex-design/doc/ch_preliminaries/data_flow.rst

 The data-flow graph of individual objects looks like:

-.. graphviz:: graphviz/unfold-transform-fold.gv
+.. graphviz:: unfold-transform-fold.gv
    :align: center

 where each number is passed along its own edge to the nodes performing the calculation.
 By adopting a sequence-based representation of the sum-of-squares problem, the data-flow graph is considerably simplified:

-.. graphviz:: graphviz/unfold-transform-fold-hof.gv
+.. graphviz:: unfold-transform-fold-hof.gv
    :align: center

 In addition, the topology of the sequence-based graph remains the same regardless of the value of :math:`n`; the topology of the object-based graph becomes intractable as :math:`n` increases.